 Checked Out Assets: Shows Assets that have been checked out currently, or were checked out during a specified set of dates.

 Example: ‘How much of our tracked equipment was checked out between the first and fifteenth of March?’.

 Check-in/Checkout Events: Details the major check-ins, check-outs and transfers relating to all or some Assets, depending on your preferences.

 Example: ‘Identify the trends of transferring assets between each of our three locations’.

 Overdue Assets: Lists assets that have not been returned on time.
 You may even pull up the borrowing history of specific users.

 Example: ‘Show how many assets Ronan Strang returned late’.

-Retired Assets: Gives a description of all Assets that have been retired, including the reasons for retiring them, and the salvage value (if any).
+Retired Assets: Gives a description of all Assets that have been retired, including the reasons for retiring them (which you can choose from a predefined list of reasons or create your own one), and the salvage value (if any).

 Example: ‘How much did we get for our retired excavators last month?’.

 All Active Assets: Lists all active Assets owned by the business.
 This includes vendor, location, status, and group filters.